Marysville, Washington: Media

-The Marysville Globe, a weekly newspaper, is based in Marysville and serves northern Snohomish County.
-The Globe, published since 1891 and owned by Sound Publishing alongside The Arlington Times, began delivering free newspapers to all Marysville residents on November 28, 2007; both papers suspended publication in March 2020 in the wake of the COVID-19 pandemic.
+Marysville was formerly home to the Marysville Globe, a weekly newspaper that served northern Snohomish County; it had been published since 1891 and owned by Sound Publishing alongside The Arlington Times.
+The Globe delivered free newspapers to all Marysville residents from November 28, 2007 until it suspended publication along with the Times in March 2020 in the wake of the COVID-19 pandemic.
 The North County Outlook was published weekly from September 2007 to October 2022.

 The Herald in Everett serves the entire county, including Marysville, and prints daily editions.
 Marysville is also part of the Seattle–Tacoma media market, and is served by Seattle-based media outlets including The Seattle Times; broadcast television stations KOMO-TV, KING-TV, KIRO-TV, and KCPQ-TV; and various radio stations.
-Cable television service in Marysville is provided by Comcast and Ziply Fiber (formerly Frontier Communications) for most of the city and Wave Broadband in North Lakewood; the city also owns a public-access television station that is operated by the Marysville School District.
+The city operates its own government-access television station that typically broadcasts information about city programs and events; it also owns TV3, a public-access television station that is operated by the Marysville School District via students at Marysville Pilchuck High School.

 Marysville's public library is part of the Sno-Isle Libraries system, which operates libraries in Island and Snohomish counties; it was annexed into the system in 1968.
 The library is based in a 23,000 sqft building located on Grove Street that opened on July 27, 1995, to replace a 4,000 sqft building on the same street that opened in 1978.
 Recent population growth in northern Marysville near Smokey Point and Lakewood have led to the establishment of a pilot library in the area in 2018, and a recommendation to Sno-Isle to build a permanent branch by 2025.

 Historical preservation

 The Marysville Historical Society was formed in 1974 as a non-profit organization to preserve the history of Marysville and its surrounding area.
 The society began planning the construction of a museum at Jennings Park in 1986, but was unable to raise enough funds to begin construction until 2012.
 The museum opened on March 19, 2016, coinciding with the 125th anniversary of the city's incorporation, using donated funds to finish construction.

 The Marysville and Tulalip area have several properties listed on the National Register of Historic Places (NRHP).
-The Marysville Opera House was built by the Independent Order of Oddfellows in 1911 at a cost of $20,000; it would later be listed in 1982 and renovated in 2003 for use by city events.
+The Marysville Opera House was built by the Independent Order of Odd Fellows in 1911 at a cost of $20,000; it would later be listed in 1982 and renovated in 2003 for use by city events.
 On the Tulalip reservation, the Indian Shaker Church and St. Anne's Roman Catholic Church were built in the early 20th century and listed on the register in 1976; the Tulalip Indian Agency Office, built in 1912, was listed for its significance in tribal affairs as well as the town's founding.
 Another historic landmark in the area, not listed on the register, is the Gehl House at Jennings Park, a pioneer-era wooden cabin built in 1889 and restored with original furnishings.